-A Treadmill ECG or Stress ECG Test is an ECG recording that is obtained when the heart is subjected to a physical stress such as when a person is running on a Treadmill.
+What is a Treadmill Stress ECG?A Treadmill ECG or Stress ECG Test is an ECG recording that is obtained when the heart is subjected to a physical stress such as when a person is running on a Treadmill.

-The Treadmill ECG Stress test is relatively safe but a small amount of risk exists since running on a Treadmill stresses the heart.
+How safe is the Treadmill Stress Test?The Treadmill ECG Stress test is relatively safe but a small amount of risk exists since running on a Treadmill stresses the heart.
 Extremely rare complications include a heart attack and abnormal heart rhythms but these are seen more in cardiac labs in the hospital settings where the test is performed on cardiac patients who are already unwell.
 Experience personnel are available to handle any emergency when a Treadmill Stress ECG is done.

-The Treadmill Stress ECG test allows the doctors to have an insight to see how well your heart functions during exertion by analyzing the ECG wave patterns recorded when the person is running on a Treadmill.
+What is the purpose of doing a Treadmill Stress ECG Test?The Treadmill Stress ECG test allows the doctors to see how well your heart functions during exertion by analyzing the ECG wave patterns recorded when the person is running on a Treadmill.
 Many heart problems are not apparent and could be missed when the ECG is done when the person is at rest.
 These occult abnormalities are shown up when the heart is subjected to physical stress of exercise.

-This will depend on the state of health of the person.
+How long does the Treadmill Stress ECG Test take?This will depend on the state of health of the person.
 In general, people with a normal healthy heart and are physically fit can run longer on the treadmill to reach the more difficult stages where the gradient of the Treadmill is raised.
 However the entire process of preparing for the test, performing the test and the recovery phase after the test should take not more than 45 minutes in total.

-The test is non-invasive but it is normal for a person to feel tired and shortness of breath during the strenuous exercise of running on a Treadmill.
+Will I feel any pain or discomfort?The test is non-invasive but it is normal for a person to feel tired and shortness of breath during the strenuous exercise of running on a Treadmill.
 However if you ever develop any chest discomfort or become extremely breathless, this may indicate an underlying heart problem which will also show up on the Stress ECG tracings.

-Both the blood pressure and heart rate will rise normally during exercise and these are monitored and recorded by the computer during the test.
-An underlying heart disease may show up as an abnormally rapid heart rate or fall in blood pressure during the test.
+What will happen to my blood pressure and heart rate during the Treadmill Test?Both the blood pressure and heart rate will rise normally during exercise and these are monitored and recorded by the computer during the test.
+Any underlying heart disease may show up as an abnormally rapid heart rate or fall in blood pressure during the test.

-The Stress ECG tracing may show abnormalities which are indications of abnormal heart functions when the heart is not getting enough oxygen during exercise.
+What will the Treadmill Stress ECG show?The Stress ECG tracing may show abnormalities which are indications of abnormal heart functions when the heart is not getting enough oxygen during exercise.

-The Treadmill Stress ECG test is especially useful in detecting and diagnosing blockages in the coronary arteries.
+Why is the Treadmill Stress ECG Test useful?The Treadmill Stress ECG test is especially useful in detecting and diagnosing blockages in the coronary arteries.
 The heart muscles may not receive sufficient oxygen during exercise when they are obstructed or narrowed.
 This may remain undetected and many patients may not even experience symptoms of chest pain (angina) till it is too late.
 These abnormalities are often undetected when an ECG is done at rest but shows up during the Treadmill Stress ECG.

 How do I prepare for the Treadmill Stress ECG Test?

-- · Do not eat or drink for 2-3 hours prior to the test to prevent the possibility of nausea when you undergo vigorous exercising with a heavy meal.
+- Do not eat or drink for 2-3 hours prior to the test to prevent the possibility of nausea when you undergo vigorous exercising with a heavy meal.

-- · You should check with your doctor to get special instructions on your medications if you are a Diabetic.
+- You should check with your doctor to get special instructions on your medications if you are a Diabetic.

-- · Check with your doctor first if you are taking any heart medications or medication for Erectile Dysfunction like Viagra or Cialis.
+- Check with your doctor first if you are taking any heart medications or medication for Erectile Dysfunction like Viagra or Cialis.

-- · Your doctor may ask you to stop certain medications a day or two before the Treadmill Stress ECG test.
+- Your doctor may ask you to stop certain medications a day or two before the Treadmill Stress ECG test.
 This can help to ensure more accurate results during the Treadmill Stress ECG test.

 - You should wear lose and comfortable clothing and running shoes for the test.
 Men will be asked to take out their shirts and women generally wear a bra and a lightweight blouse or gown during the test.

-Yes, our medical personnel will give you an explanation of the test and go through a checklist with you.
+Will I get any further explanation before the Treadmill Stress ECG test?Yes, our medical personnel will give you an explanation of the test and go through a checklist with you.
 You will also be asked to sign a consent form if necessary.
 You are free to ask any questions about the test before it begins.

-We will need to clean several areas on your chest and shoulders with alcohol and a cleanser to prepare the skin for the electrodes.
+What happens during the Treadmill Stress ECG test?We will need to clean several areas on your chest and shoulders with alcohol and a cleanser to prepare the skin for the electrodes.
 Men may need to have areas of their chests shaved to ensure the electrodes stay in place.

 Electrodes will be placed on your chest and shoulders to monitor the electrical activities of your heart.
 Your blood pressure will also be monitored by strapping the cuff on your arm.